Electoral Area F Official Community Plan Update

 When will area f get municipal water ?
 I have lived on little mountain for 30 years, I've seen a lot of growth in parksville over the years, wondering why is it the develepors can access all the water for their building demands, but we in errington must cut back and reduce our water consumption every summer!
 AT the rate they are building apartment blocks in parksville , where is the water going to come from?
 Have you seen how low the water is in the Englishman river?
 Last fall I walked across the river about half a mile upstream of toprige, it was ankle deep and only 12 feet across!
 What will the rdn do when we run out of water, will they keep raising taxes or will they deliver bulk water to your doorstep?
 LEts pray for rain.

-Mikey asked 8 months ago
+Mikey asked about 1 year ago

 Thank you for your questions.
 There are currently no plans to construct or extend community water systems in Electoral Area F.